-If your child or loved one is suffering from asthma or respiratory disease, your doctor may have prescribed a valved holding chamber to use with metered dose inhaler.
+If your child or one of your relatives suffers from asthma or a respiratory disease, your general practitioner may have prescribed a valved holding chamber for administering pressurized metered dose inhalers (pMDI).

-The valved holding chamber allows the particles of drug to be deposited in the deep lung and limits the deposit in the mouth and throat.
+The valved holding chamber allows the medicine particles to reach the deep lung and limits deposition in the mouth and throat.

-Established in the 1980s by the manufacturers of asthma treatments with metered dose inhalers, the valved holding chambers, then called “Tube spacer”, were only intended to facilitate the treatment by limiting the need for “hand-lungs” synchronization.
+Created in the 1980s under the leadership of pharmaceutical manufacturers for the treatment of asthma with pressurized metered dose inhalers (pMDI), the valved holding chambers, formerly known as “spacer tubes”, were solely intended to facilitate the treatment by limiting the need for “hand-lungs” synchronization.

-Initially created with large volumes (sometimes close to 1 L), small volumes became favored in the 90s due to the improvement of metered dose inhalers (much less powerful jets).
+Initially created with large volumes (sometimes close to 1 L), small volumes chambers became more popular in the 1990s, due to the modification of aerosols inhalers (much less powerful jets).

-Today, expectations of valved holding chambers have gone beyond the need for synchronization .
+Today, the expectations for valved holding chambers have gone beyond the single need of synchronization .

-Nowadays, valved holding chambers have gradually become very technical products allowing the selection of fine particles, helping to improve pulmonary deposition by limiting the oropharyngeal deposition of the drug, an essential criteria of choice, especially for infants and young children.
+Valved holding chambers have progressively become highly technical products allowing the selection of fine particles, thus contributing to improve pulmonary deposition by limiting the oropharyngeal deposition of the drug, essential criteria of choice, especially for newborns and young children.

 How to use a valved holding chamber ?

-The proper use of a valved holding chamber is essential to ensure a good dose of treatment of respiratory diseases by aerosol-dosing.
+The proper use of a valved holding chamber is essential to ensure the correct administration of inhaled therapy for respiratory diseases.

-Discover in video how to use the TipsHaler® valved holding chamber with pediatric mask OrHal®
+Discover how to use the TipsHaler® valved holding chamber with the OrHal® pediatric mask in this video.

-Laboratoire OptimHal is a French designer and manufacturer of medical devices certified ISO 9001 and ISO 13485 including the design and manufacture of Lung deposition of pharmaceuticals.
+Laboratoire OptimHal-ProtecSom® is a French designer and manufacturer of medical devices certified ISO 9001:2015 and ISO 13485:2016 including the design and manufacture of dust mite covers and medical devices.